 Interestingly, frogs can also use their skin to breathe.
 Although frogs have a pair of lungs to perform respiration, they often breathe through their skin.

-Stay tuned with BYJU’S to learn more about Respiration in Cockroach, Earthworm and other species.
+Stay tuned with BYJU’S to learn more about Respiration and its process in Cockroach, Earthworm and other species.